ppy/osu-wiki/wiki/How_you_can_help!/en.md

 ## Help check/mod beatmaps!

 osu! has a dedicated team of reviewers to check if the beatmaps are ready to be ranked and played by everyone.
 However, that doesn't mean you cannot contribute to this sector.
-So if you want to help, you can…
+So if you want to help, you can...

 - Look through or search the [Pending Beatmaps](https://osu.ppy.sh/beatmapsets?s=pending) listing for any artists or songs you like and/or want to contribute to.
 - Play beatmaps in the *Pending* or *Work-in-progress* stages and leave feedback in the beatmap's discussion page.